refena/refena/refena/README.md

 Emits a message to the observer.

-This might be handy if you have a `RefenaTracingPage`.
+This might be handy if you use one of the built-in observers like `RefenaDebugObserver`.

+The messages are also shown in the [inspector](#-inspector).

 ```dart
 ref.message('Hello World');